watir/watirbook/link.md

 ## URL

-Since href attribute points to an URL, you can use `:url` instead of `:href`.
+Since the href attribute points to an URL, you can use `:url` instead of `:href`.
 We will use the same HTML as in the previous example:

     <a href="http://www.pragprog.com/titles/ruby/programming-ruby"></a>